Our L.I.F.T. Scholars

 Taylor has endured more than her share of an uprooted and challenging childhood resulting in a brave and powerful decision to emancipate herself after her junior year in high school.
 She is now at Indiana University studying speech and language pathology.

-Zac never knew his father, who passed away at an early age, yet he is driven to succeed despite the challenges of his daily life.
+Zac barely knew his father, who passed away at an early age, driving him to mature and succeed despite lacking that added guidance in his daily life.
 A talented student, he expresses his emotions in his artwork, as he pursues a Fine Arts degree at the Herron School of Art at I.U.P.U.I.